Dhananjay42/dhananjay42.github.io/_pages/about.md

   <p>Doing projects involving low-resource language transcription models, and measuring african-specific bias in AI models got me thinking about "decolonial tech", specifically giving me a critical framework for thinking about technological solutions for the people of the global south.
 Further, spending a summer in Africa was extremely enjoyable, rooting in me a desire to work on problems specific to "developing" countries such as Senegal and India.</p>

   <p>By now, I had also started to tire of the hype around AI, and while I saw it as an incredibly useful tool, I also did not (and do not) believe that it will solve all of humanity's problems.
-I also did a great causal inference course, which introduced me to new ways of thinking about data, and I did another deeply personal project about measuring caste-based health disparity in India.
+I did a great causal inference course, which introduced me to new ways of thinking about data, and I did another deeply personal project about measuring caste-based health disparity in India.
 Along the way, I also picked up skills including GIS, R, and SQL, all of which are useful for a data scientist to have.</p>

   <p>Through my journey, I have come to the conclusion that I would love to use my skills in the service of people, and for the betterment of their condition.
 Towards the end of my degree, I also got a great opportunity of doing an internship with The Innovation Lab at the Government Accountability Office (GAO), where I got to witness first-hand how new technology could radically transform the functioning of governance.</p>